 - Heart Disease

 - Memory Loss

 - Preterm Delivery

-Dr. Michael Kelley, Dr. Ramin Rayhan, Dr. Richard Nejat, Dr. Jeffrey Kim and Dr. Scott Siegel are trained to provide advanced treatment for periodontal disease.
+Dr. Michael Kelley, Dr. Ramin Rayhan, Dr. Richard Nejat, and Dr. Scott Siegel are trained to provide advanced treatment for periodontal disease.
 We perform the LANAP® protocol, an FDA-cleared laser treatment using the PerioLase® MVP-7™.
 This minimally invasive treatment can effectively treat an infection in the gums without damaging the healthy gum tissue.
 Other options include:

 - Scaling and root planing therapy

 Learn more about treatment options for inflamed gums and periodontal disease by scheduling your appointment at Clock Tower Dental today.